Tag

 A Touch Sensor Eye Glass Wiper

 To make a touch sensor eyeglass wiper, you will need a few basic materials.
 First, find a small piece of conductive foam and cut it into a circular shape.
 Then, attach a small piece of conductive tape to the foam.
 Next, attach a small motor to the foam using some adhesive.
 Finally, attach a small piece of cloth to the motor using some adhesive.
 Once everything is attached, connect the motor to a battery and test the touch sensor.
 If everything works correctly, you should be able to touch the sensor and activate the motor to wipe your glasses.
-This is a great ideas project for students exploring design and innovation.

 28. A Mechanical Hand